pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 + Android SDK Build-tools (choose the newest one)
 + Android 6.0 (API 23) - here you can actually go with 5.1

-Android SDK has an emulator that can emulate the screen size and resolution of most Android devices, but to be honest it's way too slow and klunky and I recommend that you do not use it.
+Android SDK has an emulator that can emulate the screen size and resolution of most Android devices, but to be honest it's way too slow and clunky and I recommend that you do not use it.
 Instead, download [Genymotion](https://www.genymotion.com/#!/) which is free for personal use.

 Since Ionic sees the Genymotion device as a real device attached to your computer, you can't run `ionic emulate android`, as we did in the iOS section.
 Instead, you need to use the Ionic's `run` command (before you do the build phase) like this: